dscho/pagefind-xkcd-demo/content/comics/2010-6-16-dependencies.md

   The prereqs for CPSC 357, the class on package management, are CPSC 432, CPSC 357, and glibc2.5 or later.
 img: https://imgs.xkcd.com/comics/dependencies.png
 ---
-((A portion of a page from an imaginary course catalog.)
+[A portion of a page from an imaginary course catalog.]

-[[A table with four columns labeled Department, Course, Description, and Prereqs.
-Under 'Department' it reads, "computer science".
-Under 'course' it reads, "CPSC 432".
-Under 'Description' it reads, "Intermediate compiler design, with a focus on dependency resolution."
-Under 'Prereqs' it reads, "CPSC 432".
+Page 3

+[A table with four columns]

+;Department

+Computer Science

+;Course

+CPSC 432

+;Description

+Intermediate compiler design, with a focus on dependency resolution.

+;Prereqs

+CPSC 432

+[The very top of the text for the next course in the table is visible but unreadable.]